-On Saturday, we celebrated Elias’s 2nd birthday with an Elmo party at a local park, and it was a huge success!
+On Saturday, we celebrated Elias turning two with an Elmo birthday party at a local park, and it was a huge success!
 (Some links in this post are affiliate links.)

 It all started with this Elmo birthday invite from Photo Card Creations.